Space-Blitz/CInventory/README.md

-# KARI HOTEL MANAGEMENT SYSTEM BACKEND
+# Inventory Management

 ## DESCRIPTION

-Kari hotel management system backend is a management API service that handles management of data for Kari Hotel.
+Inventory management is a management API service that handles management of Collins inventory.

 ## TECHNOLOGIES